jensnesten/rust_bt/README.md

   - Tools for converting scalers and pytorch models to rust

 ## Getting started
 The backtesting engine works out of the box: simply navigate to rust_bt/rust_bt and run the cargo.
-To change strategies, modifying rust_bt/src/main.rs is necessary - by default the StatArb-spread strategy is loaded.
+To change strategies, modifying rust_bt/src/main.rs is necessary - by default the StatArbSpreadStrategy is loaded.
 If we take a look at main.rs in rust_bt/rust_bt - we see the following main function:

 ```rust
 fn main() {
     //start time
     let start = Instant::now();
     let data = handle_ohlc("~/rust_bt/rust_bt/data/SP500_DJIA_2m_clean.csv").expect("Failed to load CSV data"); // CHANGE PATH IF NEEDED

     let cash = 100_000.0;